Development and disease

 Studying tissues and organs in development and disease

 Improving the health of humans and animals starts with understanding normal development and physiology.
-We are using a range of model organisms and farm animals to study tissues (for example bone, skin) and organs (for example kidney, gonads) in development and disease.
+We use a range of model organisms and farm animals to study tissues (for example bone, skin) and organs (for example kidney, gonads) in development and disease.

-Our expertise in genome engineering and comparative approach furthers understanding of basic mechanisms of disease and contributes to improving human and animal health.
+Our expertise in genome engineering and comparative approach, furthers understandings of basic mechanisms of disease and contributes to improving human and animal health.

 For a list of researchers at The Roslin Institute working in this area, please click here.